-- (a) notify the AIP and RO of the request for Reconsideration; - (b) provide a letter to the Policyholder acknowledging receipt of the request for a Reconsideration: - review the GFP case SharePoint documents uploaded by the RO and if necessary contact the RO, the Policyholder or AIP for additional information or documentation; - (d) render a written Reconsideration Determination of whether the GFP Determination was properly made by the RO under the standards in Paragraph 22; - (e) apply the Reconsideration Determination to all the crop acreage insured under Shareholder policies or companion policies (e.g., landlord/tenant operations, a Policyholder with a policy as an individual entity and a separate policy for a partnership or corporation, etc.).
+- (3) If the request meets the criteria in 52 B (1), RMSD will: - (a) notify the AIP and RO of the request for Reconsideration; - (b) provide a letter to the Policyholder acknowledging receipt of the request for a Reconsideration and allow 30 calendar days for the producer to submit any additional documentation for consideration; - (c) review the GFP case documents uploaded by the RO and if necessary contact the RO, the Policyholder or AIP for additional information or documentation; - (d) render a written Reconsideration Determination of whether the GFP Determination was properly made by the RO under the standards in Paragraph 22; - (e) apply the Reconsideration Determination to all the crop acreage insured under Shareholder policies or companion policies (e.g., landlord/tenant operations, a Policyholder with a policy as an individual entity and a separate policy for a partnership or corporation, etc.).
 RMA may issue one decision for multiple requests on the same acreage, crop, and production method in the same crop year or for Policyholders who are grouped together because they are making the same request; - (f) brief the RO on the Reconsideration Determination prior to sending it to the Deputy Administrator for Insurance Services for signature. - (4) Reconsideration Determinations issued by RMA that uphold the original GFP Decision made by the AIP will include a notice of the Policyholder's right to bring suit against FCIC in United States District Court and will state the Policyholder cannot bring suit against the AIP for GFP Decisions or Determinations made by the RO or DAIS respectively. - (5) RMSD will send the GFP Reconsideration Letter and exhibits to the Policyholder in accordance with PII requirements via certified mail or overnight delivery service.
-The RO and AIP will also receive an email PDF copy of the Reconsideration Letter (no exhibits). - (6) RMSD will scan, name, and upload the signed GFP Reconsideration Letter and new additional information generated or received during the review to the GFP/LC SharePoint site under the RO Region cited in the GFP reconsideration.
-Once all suits against RMA are complete or time to file suit has expired, RMSD will upload this information into the RMA Records Management System.
+The RO and AIP will also receive an email PDF copy of the Reconsideration Letter (no exhibits). - (6) RMSD will scan, name, and upload the signed GFP Reconsideration Letter and new additional information generated or received during the review to the GFP/LC Database.